 Paliare Roland’s expertise and problem-solving on class actions is consistently recognized by members of the class action bar.
 In describing the firm, Canadian Lawyer Magazine (naming Paliare Roland as one of its top 10 litigation boutiques for 2012), said:

 "One lawyer who lined up against them in a class action said they were formidable opponents.
 “They fight tooth and nail on the stuff that matters, but there’s no messing around over silly things,” he says."

-We also act as co-counsel, working with other law firms both in Ontario and from other jurisdictions on complex class proceedings.
+In appropriate cases, we act as co-counsel, working with other law firms both in Ontario and from other jurisdictions on complex class proceedings.

-The Class Action group has successfully resolved cases involving such matters as:
+Paliare Roland’s Class Action group has successfully resolved cases involving such matters as: